 The death of Christ proves the law unchangeable.
 And the sacrifice to which infinite love driven the Father and the Son, that sinners might be save, demonstrates to all the universe—what nothing less than this plan of redemption could have sufficed to do—that justice and mercy are the foundation of government of God (Psalm 89:14).
 Thus, the cross of Calvary, while it declares the law immutable, proclaims to the universe that the wages of sin is death (Romans 6:23).

-At the cross, the great controversy through the ages between good and evil was then decided, and the final extermination of evil was made certain.
+At the cross, the great controversy between good and evil was then decided, and the final extermination of evil was made certain.
 The Son of God passed through the portals of the grave, that “through death He might destroy him that had the power of death, that is, the devil” (Hebrews 2:14).
 Lucifer’s desire for self-exaltation led him to say: “I will be like the Most High.”
 But God declares to him: “I brought fire from your midst…And (you) shall be no more forever” (Isaiah 14:13, 14; Ezekiel 28:18, 19).

 Evil will never again be manifest.
 The law of God, which Satan has reproached as the yoke of bondage, will be honored as the law of liberty.
 And a tested and proved creation will never again be turned from allegiance to Him whose character has been fully manifested before them as infinitely loving and wise (John 3:16).
 Then, every knee shall bow down and with great gratitude praise the Lord for His matchless love (Philippians 2:10,11; Romans 14:11).